LispCookbook/cl-cookbook/functions.md

 ### Multiple return values

+Returning multiple values is *not* like returning a tuple or a list of results.

 While most Common Lisp forms return a single value, it is sometimes useful for a function to return several (or none).
 For example, `round` returns two values, the rounded result